purplesyringa/site/blog/the-ram-myth/index.md

 ### Solution

-The algorithm from above has $\Theta(n)$ cache misses on random input (where $n$ is the number of elements).
+The algorithm from above has $\Theta(n)$ cache misses on random input (where $n$ is the number of groups).
 The only way to reduce this number is to make the memory accesses more ordered.
 If you can ensure the elements are ordered by `group`, that's great.
 If you can't, you can still sort the accesses before the `for` loop:

 ```python
 elements.sort(key = lambda element: element.group)